hunk — What is it?

 Quick Start

-npm i -g hunkdiff hunk hunk --version
+npm i -g hunkdiff brew install modem-dev/tap/hunk hunk hunk --version

 Source: README Installation/Quick Start